RetailDAO/Docs/retail-DAO-docs/docs/Introduction/Key_Principles.md

 image: static/img/RD_social_card.png
 slug: /Key_Principles
 last_update:
-  date: 05/29/2025
+  date: 06/17/2025
-  author: Triple Tres
+  author: Triple Tres, CoinsiderResearch
 ---

-# Key Principles of RetailDAO :handshake:
+# Key Principles of RetailDAO

 Below, we outline the core principles that guide all DAOs and how RetailDAO applies them to our retail-focused mission.